KayWa7/gencg_h2501/readme.md

 # Week 05
 In today's lecture, we had a look at automated drawing machines.
 My immediate train of thought went to paint can artwork, in which a container filled with paint is hung on a rope and released onto a canvas.
-The released paint creates a seemingly infinte path as as the container swings like a pendulum.
+The released paint creates a seemingly infinte path as the container swings like a pendulum.

 <div align="center">
   <img src="images/Reddit_Spirograph_Artwork.png" alt="Spirograph Artwork Reddit" width="600">